Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 ### Add a custom mapping for a destination attribute

-When creating an ETL attribute set mapping, you define the language and the channel from which the values are taken for multi-language and multi-channel source attributes.
+When creating an ETL attribute set mapping, you define the language and the channel from which the values are taken for multi-language and multi-scope source attributes.
-Within an attribute set mapping, you can define custom channel and language attribute mappings for multi-language and multi-channel destination attributes.
+Within an attribute set mapping, you can define custom channel and language attribute mappings for multi-language and multi-scope destination attributes.

 #### Prerequisites

 At least one ETL attribute set mapping has been created, see [Create an ETL attribute set mapping](#create-an-etl-attribute-set-mapping).
-- The destination attribute is multi-language and/or multi-channel.
+- The destination attribute is multi-language and/or multi-scope.

 #### Procedure